Profiles & Patrons

 Hilary Fenton-Harris (PAL Co-ordinator)

-The most effective interventions are often the simplest but technology has driven the UK towards ever increasing complexity and cost.
-I am delighted to be involved in helping the people of South Sudan to develop their health service with their limited resources.
+The most effective interventions are often the simplest, but technology has driven the UK towards ever increasing complexity and cost.
+I am delighted to have been involved in helping the people of South Sudan and now to be working with the new Lira University in Uganda and its hospital.
+I hope that we are working effectively as critical friends to help the fledgling University to develop its training, initially of midwives and ultimately of medical students.

-I relish the challenge of teaching their doctors and nurses the importance of doing the basic things effectively.
+I relish the challenge of teaching the doctors, midwives and nurses the importance of doing the basic things effectively.
 We all believe in the importance of teaching rather than doing.
-“You can give a man a fish and feed him for a day, teach him to fish and he will feed himself for the rest of his life.
+‘You can give a man a fish and feed him for a day, teach him to fish and he will feed himself for the rest of his life’ The team also spend time at Lira Regional Referral Hospital, so that by working alongside our friends, we can understand their difficulties and our teaching can be relevant to their needs.

 Dame Yvonne Moores (PAL Patron)

-She was a founder member of the Poole Africa Link and since going on the fact finding visit to Wau in 2009 has remained a very active PAL committee member, committed to raising the profile of the Link at every opportunity, being dedicated to public speaking about the Link and successful fundraising.
+She was a founder member of the Poole Africa Link and since going on the fact finding visit to Wau in 2009 has remained a very active PAL supporter, committed to raising the profile of the Link at every opportunity and supporting our fundraising events.

 Dr. Antoinette McAulay (PAL Chair & Trustee)

-I have worked as a Consultant Paediatrician in Poole for over 20 years having trained predominately in Bristol and Manchester.
-During this period I have been heavily involved in medical student and junior doctor training, including being the paediatric tutor for the deanery, a senior examiner for MRCPCH, and an instructor for neonatal and paediatric life support courses.
+I have worked as a Consultant Paediatrician in Poole for 25 years having trained previously in Bristol and Manchester.
+As a consultant I have been heavily involved in medical student and junior doctor training, including being the paediatric tutor for the deanery, a senior examiner for MRCPCH, and an instructor for neonatal and paediatric life support courses.

 My interest in the Wau project started when I was asked to join the first exploratory visit in April 2009.
 I have been Chairing the Poole Africa Link committee for the last few years and have been fortunate enough to return to Wau on several occasions to see some significant improvements in infrastructure and practice.
-I am excited about the opportunity to extend the link into Uganda, where we hope further support staff at Wau as well as at Lira.
+More recently as the Link has been extended to Lira in Uganda, I have been involved in teaching paediatric skills in the University and Lira referral hospital and facilitating other team members to share their skills.

 Ally Ahvee (Paediatric Nurse)